matrix-org/matrix-spec-proposals/specification/11_event_signing.rst

 .. code:: python

     def sign_event(event_json_object, name, key):

         # Make sure the event has a "hashes" key.
         if "hashes" not in event_json_object:
             event_json_object = hash_event(event_json_object)

         # Strip all the keys that would be removed if the event was redacted.
-        # The hashes are not striped and cover all the keys in the event.
+        # The hashes are not stripped and cover all the keys in the event.
         # This means that we can tell if any of the non-essential keys are
         # modified or removed.
-        striped_json_object = strip_non_essential_keys(event_json_object)
+        stripped_json_object = strip_non_essential_keys(event_json_object)

         # Sign the stripped JSON object.
 The signature only covers the
         # essential keys and the hashes.
 This means that we can check the
         # signature even if the event is redacted.
-        signed_json_object = sign_json(striped_json_object)
+        signed_json_object = sign_json(stripped_json_object)

-        # Copy the signatures from the striped event to the original event.
+        # Copy the signatures from the stripped event to the original event.
         event_json_object["signatures"] = signed_json_oject["signatures"]
         return event_json_object

 Servers can then transmit the entire event or the event with the non-essential keys removed.
-Receiving servers can then check the entire event if it is present by computing the SHA-256 of the event excluding the ``hash`` object, or by using the ``hash`` object included in the event if keys have been redacted.
+If the entire event is present, receiving servers can then check the event by computing the SHA-256 of the event, excluding the ``hash`` object.
+If the keys have been redacted, then the ``hash`` object is included when calculating the SHA-256 instead.

 New hash functions can be introduced by adding additional keys to the ``hash`` object.
 Since the ``hash`` object cannot be redacted a server shouldn't allow